-Narcan (naloxone) is a nasal spray that serves an opioid antagonist and an anti-overdose solution.
+Narcan (naloxone) is a nasal spray that serves as an opioid antagonist and an anti-overdose solution.
 In the event of an overdose on opioids such as heroin or fentanyl, prompt administration of naloxone cancels the effects of the overdose by replacing opioids active on the receptors in the brain and prevents more opioids from binding.

 Naloxone isn’t new, by any means, and has been used in emergency departments and by first responders for years.
-The recent increase in opioid overdoses and deaths have led to increased availability.
+The recent increase in opioid overdoses and deaths has led to increased availability.
 It is available without a prescription and is routinely carried by law enforcement, EMTs, and even civilians.

 What Is Narcan (Naloxone) Used For?